 Mark Dever serves as the senior pastor of Capitol Hill Baptist Church in Washington, DC.
 Since first serving as a pastor in 1985, Mark has served on the pastoral staffs of four churches, including a church plant in Massachusetts.
-Prior to moving to Washington in 1994, Mark served for two years as an associate pastor of Eden Baptist Church.
+Prior to moving to Washington in 1994, Mark served for two years as an associate pastor of Eden Baptist Church in Cambridge, England.

 He has served as a trustee of The Southern Baptist Theological Seminary, a member of the council of the Alliance of Confessing Evangelicals, and a board member of The Gospel Coalition.
 As Guest Senate Chaplain for two weeks in 1995, Mark opened the daily sessions of the United States Senate in prayer.
 He is a member of the American Society of Church History and the Tyndale Fellowship, and he held the J.B.
 Lightfoot Scholarship at Cambridge University from 1989 to 1991.